theBlackBoxSociety/CodeCrashCourses/ArduinoTutorial.md

 - and many more

 :zap: :zap: :zap:
 If we need to leave the keyestudio playgarden and make use of other sensors we might need to do some more circuit magic for a sensor to work.
 A very common and simple circuit is [the voltage divider](https://learn.sparkfun.com/tutorials/voltage-dividers/all).
 It turns a large voltage into a smaller one.
 See [this Analog Input tutorial](https://www.arduino.cc/en/tutorial/AnalogInput).
 :zap: :zap: :zap:

 :zap: :zap: :zap:
 You might also come across an even more advanced sensor module in the Keyestudio kits.
 These modules are connected to the Arduino board through UART, SPI, or I2C (3 common communication peripherals found on Arduino).
 Lets not make it more complex then needed here.
 If you want to learn more [this post](https://maker.pro/arduino/tutorial/common-communication-peripherals-on-the-arduino-uart-i2c-and-spi) is a good start and the code in the Keyestudio can get you started.
 :zap: :zap: :zap:

-## 9. PWM <br>☞ 𝔸𝕟𝕒𝕝𝕠𝕘 𝕆𝕦𝕥𝕡𝕦𝕥𝕤
+## 10. PWM ☞ 𝔸𝕟𝕒𝕝𝕠𝕘 𝕆𝕦𝕥𝕡𝕦𝕥𝕤
 ### :flags:  PWM, a fading LED
 PWM, short for **Pulse Width Modulation**, is a technique used to encode analog signal level into a digital one.
 A computer cannot output analog voltage but only digital voltage values such as 0V or 5V.
 We use it to control dimming of RGB LEDs or to control the direction of a servo motor, sound synthesis, etc. We can accomplish a range of results in both applications because PWM allows us to vary how much time the signal is high as in an analog fashion.
 While the signal can only be high (5V) or low (0V) at any time, we can change the proportion of time the signal is high compared to when it is low over a consistent time interval.
 We call this modulating the duty cycle.